Remedy (Old Crow Medicine Show album)

-Remedy is the fifth studio album by folk, country and old-time music band, Old Crow Medicine Show.
+Remedy is the fifth studio album by the folk, country and old-time music band Old Crow Medicine Show.
 The album, produced by Ted Hutt, was released on July 1, 2014.
 It won the 2015 Grammy Award for Best Folk Album.
 The album is the band's first to feature Chance McCoy and their last with Gill Landry.
 Remedy also marks the return of founder member Critter Fuqua to the band's line-up.